2017 Award Winners and Honorable Mention Awardees

 The REMSCO encourages active participation by all parties involved in our emergency response system, and thus, we welcome you to our public meetings.
 The REMSCO meets on the second Tuesday of every other month, starting in January, at 7:00 p.m. at the Suffolk County EMS office at 360 Yaphank Ave., Suite 1B, Yaphank, NY 11980.

-Meeting dates for 2017 are: January 10, March 14, May 9, July 11, September 12 and November 14.
+Meeting dates for 2018 are: January 9, March 20 (rescheduled from March 13 due to inclement weather), May 8, July 10, September 4 and November 13.
 Previous meetings that were webcast can be viewed by going to our video archives.

 We encourage you to keep informed by those who represent you, and to use those representatives to bring your voice to the REMSCO proceedings.
 Just like an organizational flow chart, or Incident Command System chain of authority and reporting, we view this as a vital link in the two-way communication that is necessary to enhance regional coordination.